Monday, April 21, 2014

 (Czechoslovakia Second Life)

 My installation comprises copies of the museum cabinets in a different (white) color than the originals.
 In the upper part I placed a wide screen LCD TV with a documentary film about the virtual Czechoslovakian community.
 Digital photographs from the building of Valuta, the opening ceremony, habits of its citizens, and some personal photographs are placed on shelves inside the cabinet.
 On bigger, lower shelves are real world recreations of some of the virtual objects in everyday use by the members of the Valuta community.
-The objects are made from a special plastic, commonly used by industrial designers for creating models.
+The objects are made from a special plastic, commonly used by industrial designers for creating models and 3D printed.